-Knowingly or carelessly performing an act which will interfere with the normal operation of computers, terminals, peripherals, or networks.
+- knowingly or carelessly performing an act that will interfere with the normal operation of computers, terminals, peripherals, or networks;

-Knowingly or carelessly running or installing on any computer system or network, or giving to another user, a program intended to damage or to place excessive load on a computer system or network.
-This includes, but is not limited to, programs known as computer viruses, Trojan Horses and worms as well as programs like Napster that utilize a disproportionate amount of available network bandwidth.
+- knowingly or carelessly running or installing on any computer system or network, or giving to another user, a program intended to damage or to place excessive load on a computer system or network.
+This includes, but is not limited to, programs known as computer viruses, Trojan Horses, and worms as well as programs that utilize a disproportionate amount of available network bandwidth.

-Attempting to circumvent data protection schemes or uncover security loopholes.
-This includes creating and/or running programs that are designed to identify security loopholes and/or intentionally decrypt secure data.
-This also includes programs contained within an account, or under the ownership of an account that are designed or associated with security cracking.
+- attempting to circumvent data protection schemes or uncover security loopholes.
+This includes creating and/or running programs that are designed to identify security loopholes and/or intentionally decrypting secure data; this also includes programs contained within an account or under the ownership of an account that are designed or associated with security cracking.

-Sending unsolicited electronic mail messages to more than 15 individual recipients.
-If legitimate messages need to be sent to large groups of people such as classes, clubs or other administrative groups then distribution lists must be properly requested and/or utilized.
+- sending unsolicited email messages to more than 15 individual recipients; if legitimate messages need to be sent to large groups of people such as classes, clubs, or other administrative groups, then distribution lists must be properly requested and utilized.

-Storing large files on the systems which could compromise system integrity or preclude other users right of access to disk storage.
-Systems Administration staff may remove or compress disk files that are consuming large amounts of disk space, with or without prior notification.
+- storing large files on the systems that could compromise system integrity or preclude other users’ right of access to disk storage; systems administration staff may remove or compress disk files that are consuming large amounts of disk space, with or without prior notification.

 Activities will not be considered misuse when authorized in writing by appropriate University officials for academic or administrative purposes.